Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 > The creature chained to the post flaps its leathery wings and takes to the air, but doesn't get far before its chains go taut.
 She flutters about madly, screaming nonsense.
 ^4e9

-[[/5.
-Mechanics/Bestiary/Npc/Marzena Belview (COS).md|Marzena Belview]] is skittish and afraid of everyone and everything except for [[/5.
-Mechanics/Bestiary/Npc/Clovin Belview (COS).md|Clovin Belview]] (area S17), whom she allows to come close enough to feed her.
+[[5.
+Mechanics\Bestiary\Npc\Marzena Belview (COS).md|Marzena Belview]] is skittish and afraid of everyone and everything except for [[5.
+Mechanics\Bestiary\Npc\Clovin Belview (COS).md|Clovin Belview]] (area S17), whom she allows to come close enough to feed her.

 ##### Marzena Belview

 Marzena stands 4 feet, 5 inches tall and has a hunched posture.
 Long, stringy black hair hides much of her face, but clearly visible are the spider mandibles and teeth that replace her human mouth.
 She has the arms and wings of a bat, as well as a cloven hoof in place of her right foot.
 She doesn't allow anyone to get close enough to undo her shackles, but if her bonds are magically unlocked or if her chains are somehow broken, she flies away and never returns.

-Marzena has the Flight feature (see the [[/5.
-Mechanics/Bestiary/Humanoid/Mongrelfolk (COS).md|mongrelfolk]] stat block in appendix D).
+Marzena has the Flight feature (see the [[5.
+Mechanics\Bestiary\Humanoid\Mongrelfolk (COS).md|mongrelfolk]] stat block in appendix D).
 Her madness is embodied in the following statement: "I am convinced that powerful enemies are hunting me, and their agents are everywhere I go.
 I am sure they're watching me all the time."

 ### S13.
 Main Hall